openai/evals/README.md

 - Yes!
 In particular, see `evals/registry/evals/coqa.yaml`.
 We have implemented small subsets of the [CoQA](https://stanfordnlp.github.io/coqa/) dataset for various eval templates to help illustrate the differences.

-I changed my data but this isn't reflected when running my eval, what's going on?

-- Your data may have been cached to `/tmp/filecache`.
-Try removing this cache and rerunning your eval.

 When I run an eval, it sometimes hangs at the very end (after the final report).
 What's going on?

 - This is a known issue, but you should be able to interrupt it safely and the eval should finish immediately after.